Background of Reference Point Indentation.

 The heart of the Reference Point Indentation instrument is a probe assembly that can be inserted through the skin of a living patient to measure the fracture properties of bone by creating microscopic fractures in an indentation on the surface of the bone (Figure 2).
 At this stage of development, the indentation distance increase (IDI) appears to best distinguish bone that is more easily fractured from bone that is less easily fractured.
 The IDI is a measure of the difference in indentation after repetitive cycling to a fixed force.
 These indented fractured areas are very small: of order of one-thousandth of a cubic millimeter, but give important information about how easy or difficult it is to fracture the bone of an individual.

-Figure 3 The normalized Indentation Distance Increase (IDI) of a 17 year old female and a 79 year old female.
+Figure 3 Some of the first results on patients by Dr. Adolfo Diez Perez.
+The normalized Indentation Distance Increase (IDI) of a 17 year old female and a 79 year old female.

 Since these early days there have been over 120 peer-reviewed publications with Reference Point Indentation.

 We built these first instruments to be very versatile – to be sure that whatever was wrong with the bone, we could find it.
 As it turned out, of all the many, many parameters we could measure, total indentation distance was about the best in distinguishing people with fractures from people without.
 So we went back to basics and built a much simpler instrument, the Osteoprobe.

 Here is a page from my home lab notebook with the key breakthrough for the Osteoprobe.